 So much truth exists in these statements.
 This past Sunday, I sat in a row with my husband, son and daughter, as well as two of my dearest friends.
 One is white the other is Latino.
 I am black.
 We get along great.
 I’m sure we get looks when we are in public.
-Three races.
-Three sisters in Christ.
+One race.
+Three ethnicities.
+Sisters in Christ.
 Love never fails.
 In the sermon, my pastor reminded us that Jesus is the image of the invisible God.
 This is a great truth to dwell on.
 The fact that He chose to put on human skin and live as a human should bring us all a sense of wonder and realization that God truly desires to understand and know us.
 He created us in his image.
 He made us breathing souls that need each other to prosper.
 When we see a stranger, we must struggle to remind ourselves, despite the normal sense of self-protection and subconscious pre-judging, to acknowledge that this stranger is also made in the image of God and therefore deserves respect and dignity.

 The challenge comes when we are wronged.
 When I was young, my mother used to say, “The pot can’t call the kettle black”.
 If you are not familiar with this statement, let me explain: both the pot and the kettle are black; made from the same materials.
-When someone hates us and boosts in their hatred, should we feel the pain of the intentional wound.
+When someone hates us and boasts in their hatred, should we feel the pain of the intentional wound.
 Yes!
 However, in our pain, we must find the courage to acknowledge our own past or present sinful attitudes and realize that these haters are trapped in the cell of sin.
 That’s all it is.
 It’s painful but it’s the treachery of living in the dark.
 They can’t see.
 They are blinded by their sin.
 We’ve all been blinded by sin before.

 Forgiveness won’t put these brutal dogs back in their cages but it will certainly keep us from being caught in their traps.
 In our nation, people have the right to speak whatever they want.
 I honor that right.
 It allows me to write a public post and mention the Christian term “sin.”
 However, when violence ensues, then justice must happen.
 When a hater becomes a shooter or when a protester becomes a looter, they’ve crossed the line and punishment is their just reward.
 But you and I, can stay free from their jail cell by not suppressing… but acknowledging our own pain and anger, and then forgiving them for their evil intents.
 Forgiveness is not forgetting.
 The Bible says that we can be angry and not sin.
 There is an anger that is not sinful.
 I believe it’s undergirded by forgiveness.
 Forgiveness unleashes us from the demonic traps of the haters.
 Forgiveness is accepting the reality of their blindness.
 Forgiveness cures.
 Forgiveness reminds us that we too, have needed to be forgiven.